getcanoe/canoe/README.md

 You may also want to enable debugging by enabling `chrome://flags/#debug-packed-apps`.
 Then right click in Canoe window for debugging.

 ## Translations
-Canoe uses standard gettext PO files for translations.[POEditor](https://poeditor.com/join/project/cnSZa85DRN) is the front-end tool for translators and that's the only path for contributing translation work - we do not take pull requests for translations because it gets really complicated then to keep POEditor in sync.
+Canoe uses standard gettext PO files for translations.[POEditor](https://poeditor.com/join/project/cnSZa85DRN) **was** the front-end tool for translators and that's the only path for contributing translation work - we do not take pull requests for translations because it gets really complicated then to keep POEditor in sync.

 Credits to the partial translations Canoe inherited from Copay: